pingcap/docs-dm/en/task-configuration-guide.md

     ```yaml
     mysql-instances:
         - source-id: "mysql-replica-01"                     # Migrate data from the data source whose `source-id` is `mysql-replica-01`.
-          block-allow-list:  "bw-rule-1"                    # The name of the block allow list rule.
+          block-allow-list:  "bw-rule-1"                    # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
-          filter-rules: ["filter-rule-1"]                   # The name of the rule that filters out specific binlog events of the data source.
+          filter-rules: ["filter-rule-1"]                   # The name of the rule that filters specific binlog events of the data source.
 You can configure multiple rules here.
           route-rules: ["route-rule-1", "route-rule-2"]     # The name of the routing mapping rule.
 You can configure multiple rules here.
         - source-id: "mysql-replica-02"                     # Migrate data from the data source whose `source-id` is `mysql-replica-02`.
-          block-allow-list:  "bw-rule-2"                    # The name of the block allow list rule.
+          block-allow-list:  "bw-rule-2"                    # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
           filter-rules: ["filter-rule-2"]                   # The name of the rule that filters specific binlog events of the data source.
 You can configure multiple rules here.
     ```